 After being rear-ended on the highway in Mississauga, Ontario, Sahil Mulla was given paperwork by his tow truck driver.
 Mulla signed, but little did he know that by signing he had agreed to let the auto body shop fix his car and, in order to get it back, he would have to pay $8,000 in storage fees.
+These fees are incurred when the vehicle is held at a private storage facility or impound lot after being unloaded, and they notify the owner.

 Luckily, new rules are expected to be issued requiring tow trucks to reveal any business relationships with body shops to consumers.
 Body shops will also be required to disclose accurate repair estimates in writing, provide invoices to customers, and ensure that repairs do not exceed the estimated amount by more than 10 percent.